 It will be possible to find boxing classes for beginners in different ways.

-The first step is to determine the type of specific sport you want to practice: French boxing, English boxing, US boxing, Thai boxing, Burmese boxing, kickboxing, free-fight, etc.
+The first step is to determine the type of sport you want to practice: French Boxing, English Boxing, US boxing, Thai Boxing, Burmese Boxing, kickboxing, free-fight, etc.

-Some boxers are content with using their hands, while others prefer to fight with feet or in variation depending on style.
+Some boxers are content with using their hands, while others prefer to fight with feet or variations depending on style.

-The first two disciplines mentioned are also the most common, English boxing, especially, which is usually what we speak of 99% of the time when we talk about “boxing".
-It is also nicknamed “the noble art”!
+The first two disciplines mentioned are also the most common, English Boxing, especially, which is usually what we speak of 99% of the time when we talk about “boxing.”; also nicknamed “the noble art”!

 Assuming you are interested in English boxing or a similar variant, you should know that the sport requires you to provide boxing gloves, of course, but also a kit full of protective athletic equipment tailored to the sport, which you can usually find at your local boxing gym.

-Otherwise, it is possible to directly find a private boxing teacher, without going through an intermediary institution: this approach is largely facilitated by the Internet and new technologies.
+Otherwise, it is possible to directly find a private boxing teacher without going through an intermediary institution: the Internet and new technologies facilitate this approach.

 From Superprof to social networks via a search engine, the possibilities are not lacking!

-For an individual boxing class, it is not necessary for the teacher to be a world champion - first of all, it would be difficult to find, and horribly expensive!
+For an individual boxing class, the teacher doesn’t need to be a world champion - first of all.
+Second, it would be difficult to find and horribly expensive!

 Above all, he must be a pedagogue and know how to explain clearly by dissecting the attitudes and gestures that seem innate to most practicing boxers, to the point where they often do not know how to describe this or that technique that has for them, become reflex.

-The first courses will be used to present the boxing theatre, namely the ring, and the main rules of the sport.
-If you’re already an avid fan of boxing, either televised or in real life, you will advance faster in regards to these points.
+The first courses present the boxing theatre, namely the ring, and the main rules of the sport.
+If you’re already an avid fan of Boxing, either televised or in real life, you will advance faster in regards to these points.

 Then comes the practice, each gesture being presented and sketched by the teacher.
 It is by repeating as slowly as possible a given gesture that one assimilates it most surely.

-Through your coach and constant practice, your talent will grow and your achievements will solidify.
-The speed of progression will largely depend on the motivation of the candidate, your innate physical abilities, but also the regularity of the sessions and the pedagogical quality of the chosen boxing coach.
+Through your coach and constant practice, your talent will grow, and your achievements will solidify.
+The speed of progression will largely depend on the motivation of the candidate, your innate physical abilities, the regularity of the sessions, and the pedagogical quality of the chosen boxing coach.